Black Seminoles: Colonial era

 William C. Sturtevant says the ethnonym was borrowed by Muskogee from the Spanish word cimarrón, supposedly the source as well of the English word maroon.
 This was used to describe the runaway slave communities of Florida and of the Great Dismal Swamp on the border of Virginia and North Carolina, on colonial islands of the Caribbean, and other parts of the New World.
 But linguist Leo Spitzer, writing in the journal Language, says, "If there is a connection between Eng. maroon, Fr. marron, and Sp. cimarron, Spain (or Spanish America) probably gave the word directly to England (or English America)."

-Enslaved and free Africans in the Sea Islands of South Carolina and Georgia gradually formed what has become known as the Gullah culture of the coastal Southeast that will influence Black Seminole culture.
+Enslaved and free Africans in the Sea Islands of South Carolina and Georgia gradually formed what has become known as the Gullah culture of the coastal Southeast that was to influence Black Seminole culture.
 As early as 1686, enslaved people from the Carolinas, Georgia, and the Sea Islands fled British plantations on the Underground Railroad, finding refuge and alliance with Florida's Indigenous populations.
 These freedom seekers became known as the "Black Seminoles" and "Seminole Maroons".
-Under a 1693 edict from King Charles II of Spain, Gullah freedom seekers received liberty in exchange for defending the Spanish settlers at St. Augustine against the British.
-The Spanish organized the Black volunteers into a militia; their settlement at Fort Mosé, founded in 1738, was the first legally sanctioned free Black town in North America.
+Under a 1693 edict from King Charles II of Spain, freedom seekers received liberty in exchange for defending the Spanish settlers at St. Augustine against the British.
+The Spanish organized the black volunteers into a militia; their settlement at Fort Mosé, founded in 1738, was the first legally sanctioned free black town in North America.
 In 1739, Carolinas slaveholders complained to Governor Manuel de Mantiano of Spanish Florida about enslaved laborers escaping to Spanish territory.
-Mantiano upheld the right to sanctuary, established in Spanish law, for Gullah people seeking freedom.
+Mantiano upheld the right to sanctuary, established in Spanish law, for formerly enslaved people seeking freedom.